COSC2753-Machine-Learning/Assignment-2/Model/Task 1/README.md

 ## Running the classifier

+**Prerequisites**

-Make sure the latest version of Python 3 is installed.
+1. Make sure the latest version of Python 3 is installed.

+2. Libraries

 Due to a bug in the latest torch version (2.3.0), torch and torchvision needs to be downgraded.

 Pillow also needs to be installed.

 In the project root, run the following command: